7 Famous Icons for Teaching French Culture the Engaging Way

 The Eiffel Tower can be seen from anywhere in Paris.
 It stands tall as the symbol of Paris and hence France.
 Laura Lawless has a 3-minute video on the Eiffel Tower, which can be used for listening practice.
 It has the French transcription with the English translation just a click away.

-FluentU has a really neat video called “The Eiffel Tower: Brought to You by Google,” in which Google Street View goes to the Eiffel Tower to take shots for Google Maps.
-Just like the Chanel video, FluentU has you covered with its interactive “learn mode”—personalized to each student’s learning level—plus the transcript, vocab list with audio, interactive flashcards and more.
+Here is a really neat video called “The Eiffel Tower: Brought to You by Google,” in which Google Street View goes to the Eiffel Tower to take shots for Google Maps.

 The site TICs en FLE has several videos on the Eiffel Tower with a quiz after them.
 It’s for the more advanced students though (B1 or B2), as it only has a French transcription and no English translation.
 It does provide a 27-page PDF file for you to download with a lot of information about the Eiffel Tower in French.
 This may be used as a basis for discussions or as a comprehension exercise.